GaloisInc/grease/doc/overrides.md

     0x1234: "malloc" # Assume that malloc's address is 0x1234
   ```

+If you specify an override for a function `f` via `--overrides` and also for
+`f`'s address via `--overrides-yaml`, then the address override will take
+precedence.

 ## Startup overrides

 Startup overrides are a special form of override that runs before the execution